bitwarden/help/_articles/faqs/security-faqs.md

 We also reload the application's renderer process after 10 seconds of inactivity on the lock screen to make sure any managed memory addresses which have not yet been garbage collected are purged.
 We do our best to ensure that any data that may be in memory for the application to function is only held in memory for as long as you need it and that memory is cleaned up whenever the application is locked.
 We consider the application to be completely safe while in a locked state.

-### Q: What do I do if I don't recognize a new device logging in?
+### Q: What do I do if I don't recognize a new device logging into Bitwarden?

 **A:** If the IP address of a new device doesn't match any known IP addresses (home network, work network, mobile network, etc.), change your master password and make sure Two-step Login is enabled for your account.
 You should also Deauthorize Sessions from the **Settings** page of your Web Vault to force logout on all devices.
 If you think your Vault items might be compromised, you should change your passwords.